 The main parachute is a round cap parachute with a hole in the center.
 This type has a high drag coefficient which allows us to use the smallest possible parachute.
 Both the main parachute and the drogue chute are stowed in the nose cone.
 To eject these, the nose cone is separated from the main body of the rocket.
 This separation is done by a specially developed mechanism, which we gave the name “Slingshot”.
 A tension line goes from the lower coupler to the top of the nose cone.
 The top part of the tip can be unscrewed, which then gives access to a screw.
 By turning this screw, a disc connected to the tensioning line is pulled upwards, which leads to the tensioning of the line.
 As a result, the nose cone is firmly connected to the main body.
 When the rocket reaches apogee, the tension line is cut with two redundant pyrotechnic line cutters.
 The tip is then separated from the main body by the springs, which are mounted in the coupler, which leads to the ejection of the parachute.

 The avionics subsystem includes all electronic components of the rocket.
 It controls all functions, records measurement data and communicates with the equipment on the ground.
-The subsystem has a modular structure and all safety-critical components are as redundant as possible (sometimes even functionally independent of the rest of the system).
+It has a modular structure and all safety-critical components are as redundant as possible (sometimes even functionally independent of the rest of the system).
 For high flexibility and low wiring complexity, the individual modules communicate via two redundant data buses and are powered by two redundant supply buses.
 The integration of new and the removal of unneeded modules is thus easily possible.

 The tasks of the avionics include the control of the flight sequence, the engine and the trajectory, triggering of the recovery system and monitoring of all sensor data in order to abort the flight safely if necessary.

-The avionics communicate wirelessly with the ground station (also via a wired connection before launch) to allow controlling the pre-flight preparations (fueling, system checks), monitoring of the sensor data and a manual abort of the flight.
+Communication happens wirelessly with the ground station (also via a wired connection before launch) to allow controlling the pre-flight preparations (fueling, system checks), monitoring of the sensor data and a manual abort of the flight.
 The radio connection to several ground stations is also used in flight to determine the position of the rocket.

 The tanks fulfill not only the task of fuel storage but also a structural purpose.
 In combination with the chosen lightweight materials this allows for a very light rocket.
 Both fuel tanks are designed as a type IV tank, this is a carbon fiber-plastic composite with a thin plastic liner inside.
 The nitrous oxide tank is placed above the ethanol tank, for a higher center of gravity.
 Since the tanks are structural components that extend over the entire cross-section of the rocket, it is not possible to easily route cables and lines outside the tanks without proper fairings.
 Thus, it is necessary to avoid system-critical external electric and fuel lines, since the exact aerodynamic conditions (in particular the heat input) are unknown.
 This means that it is compelling to route all necessary lines through the tanks.